aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 ### Integrate with Aiven-managed services {#integrate-aiven-services}

-You can integrate either with a new Aiven-managed service or with an exising Aiven-managed
+You can integrate either with a new Aiven-managed service or with an existing Aiven-managed
 services:

 <Tabs groupId="group1">